 Christina is also committed to her community and giving back to others.
-She previously served as a Guardian ad litem, representing the best interests of abused, neglected, and abandoned children in Central Florida.
-She is also actively involved in the Central Florida Association for Women Lawyers’ annual Angel Tree Project benefitting the children of Rock Lake Elementary, and regularly volunteers at community service organizations throughout the area.
-Christina also has volunteered as a judge for the South Atlantic Regional Moot Court Tournament hosted by the University of Central Florida for numerous years.
+She volunteers regularly with the Pet Alliance of Greater Orlando – Orlando Shelter and the Ronald McDonald House Charities of Central Florida – Nemours Campus.
+She is also actively involved in the Central Florida Association for Women Lawyers’ annual Angel Tree Project benefitting the children of Rock Lake Elementary.

 PROFESSIONAL/COMMUNITY MEMBERSHIPS, ACTIVITIES, AND/OR HONORS: